stenbror/PythonCoreNative/README.md

 This will result in a dynamic library like on Linux => libPythonCoreNative.so and a UnitTest Executable linked against it.
 TestPythonCore.

 I develop this project on an Apple MacPro M1 13" and of cource make sure it builds on that system first.
 But i also check out code and build on Raspberry Pi 4 CM4 machine and a HP Spectre X360 with Ubuntu 21.04 to make sure it builds from checkout of code under Linux.
 For now i haven't tested building on a Windows machine.

+UnitTests for Atom rule and most Tokenizer symbols is implemented and passed as of May, 27th 2021